Tobbyte/MiniGlimpse/README.md

 * * [ ] fade in animation (not directly supported by VS Code, needs manually transitioning opacity)
 * * [ ] autohide delay setting
 * * [ ] open / close when search is active

+## Warning

+VS Code's API currently doesn't allow direct manipulation of the DOM for extensions.
+Due to this limitation, MiniGlimpse toggles the minimap by changing its on/off state in the User/Workspace setting.